qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 * Open the :guilabel:`Layer Properties` window for the :guilabel:`landuse`
   layer.

-Under the :guilabel:`Style` tab, you will see the same kind of dialog as before.
+Under the :guilabel:`Symbology` tab, you will see the same kind of dialog as before.
 This time, however, you're doing more than just quickly changing the color.